thenewbio/fashion_ecommerce_app/README.md

-# fashion_ecommerce
+# fashion_ecommerce app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application in which the aim was to keep my ui design kill to par.

+### Thanks to [Delowar Hossain](https://dribbble.com/shots/19017733-Fashion-eCommerce-App/attachments/14184523?mode=media) for the ui/ux design sample on [dribble.com](https://dribbble.com/shots/19017733-Fashion-eCommerce-App/attachments/14184523?mode=media)

 A few resources to get you started if this is your first Flutter project: